PaulKissinger/LetsTrust/README.md

 # News

-With Raspbian Strecht Kernel 4.14.85 you'll get the TPM 2.0 support build in!
+With Raspbian Stretch Kernel 4.14.85 you'll get the TPM 2.0 support build in!

 Six easy steps to activate your TPM on the Rapsberry Pi: